-We believe that we can achieve our "2022 Vision" of a BLA submission and initial FDA approval for KSI-301 in wet AMD, DME, RVO and DR with a total of five pivotal trials-two in DME, one in wet AMD, one in RVO and one in DR without DME.
-Consequently, we now intend to initiate at least four US/EU-based pivotal trials in 2020 - two matched studies in DME to provide the mutually-confirmatory studies required by FDA for initial demonstration of safety and efficacy, one in patients with either branch RVO, or BRVO, or central RVO, or CRVO, and one in non-proliferative DR without DME.
-These studies, together with our ongoing pivotal study in wet AMD, will be the basis of our intended BLA and supplemental BLA, or sBLA, submissions.
+We believe we remain on track to achieve our "2022 Vision" of a single BLA submission and initial FDA approval for KSI-301 in wet AMD, DME and RVO in 2022 with a total of four pivotal trials-two in DME (GLEAM and GLIMMER), one in wet AMD (DAZZLE) and one in RVO (BEACON).
+We initiated three additional pivotal trials in the third quarter of 2020 - two matched studies in DME to provide the mutually-confirmatory studies required by FDA for initial demonstration of safety and efficacy and one in patients with RVO.
+We intend to initiate a pivotal study in DR in the first quarter of 2021.
+These studies, together with our ongoing pivotal study in wet AMD, will be the basis of our intended BLA and supplemental BLA submissions.
 We currently expect to submit the wet AMD, DME, and RVO indications in a single initial BLA for KSI-301 and the DR indication in a supplemental BLA in the United States.

-We continue to invest in our science and our pipeline, including our bispecific ABC product candidate KSI-501 for retinal vascular diseases with a strong inflammatory component and our new triplet inhibitors for the high prevalence multifactorial retinal diseases dry AMD and the neurodegenerative aspects of glaucoma.
+We continue to invest in our science and our pipeline, including our bispecific ABC product candidate KSI-501 for retinal vascular diseases with a strong inflammatory component and our new triplet ABC product candidate KSI-601 for the high prevalence multifactorial retinal disease dry AMD.

-Our 2022 Vision includes the following potential catalysts and milestones in 2020, 2021, 2022, and 2023 along with the important milestones achieved in 2019 that support the accelerated development program:
+Our "2022 Vision" includes the following potential catalysts and milestones in 2020, 2021, 2022 and 2023, along with the important milestones achieved in 2019 and 2020 that support the concurrent development program:

-Our 2022 Vision is built on the following accelerated development strategy, which follows from our FDA end of phase 2 meeting and recent additional discussions.
-This table incorporates our most recent view of the KSI-301 clinical program and its execution, as described above, and we believe the successful prosecution of this program is achievable based on our currently available information and the current evolving status of the COVID-19 pandemic:
+Our "2022 Vision" is built on the following concurrent development strategy.
+This table incorporates our most recent view of the KSI-301 clinical program and its execution, as described above, and we believe the successful prosecution of this program is achievable based on our currently available information and the evolving effects of the COVID-19 pandemic: